soodidi/DeckOfCards/README.md

 To run the web application, please first run `npm install` then `npm start`.

-To run the test, please `npm test`.
+To run the test, please run `npm test`.

 ## Basic Commands